delan/autost/README.md

 $ read -r COHOST_COOKIE; export COHOST_COOKIE  # optional
 ```

-if you’re dumping chosts for the project you’re logged in as, you can include your liked chosts as follows:
+if you’re dumping chosts for the project you’re logged in as, you can include your liked chosts as follows (liked.html):

 ```
 $ autost cohost2json projectName path/to/chosts